RiccardoBiondi/segmentation/README.md

 PS /> ./labeling.ps1 path/to/input/folder/ path/to/centroids/file/centroids.pkl.npy /path/to/output/folder/
 ```
 The input directory is the one that contains the images with the extracted lung.
-The resulting labels will be saved in the output folder as *.pkl.npy*.
+The resulting labels will be saved in the output folder as *.nrrd*

 ## License